Bryu04/CDSS/README.md

 ################################## How to use it ######################################
 # First, you need to create a new account on CFHT and ESO archives telescope so as you
 # can download the images.
 Then before running the code, make sure you already have the
-# following modules in python 2.7:
+# latest version of python 2.7 and the following modules:

+# - pip
 # - numpy
 # - tqdm
 # - requests